sf-wdi-24/modules/week-07-rails-continued/day-01/module-01/readme.md

 | 4 | Through the Looking-Glass | 1871 | 9781489500182 | 2 |
 | 5 | The Time Machine |  1895  | 9781423794417 | 3 |

 **Primary Key:** The primary key of a relational table uniquely identifies each record in the table.
-This column is automatically assigned a btree index in postgres.
+This column is automatically assigned a btree index in Postgres.

 ## What is SQL?